-The May 2013 issue of The Inner Net, a quarterly publication of the Family Support Network of Western North Carolina, includes nine people responding to the theme “A Diagnosis … Now What?”
+The May 2013 issue of The Inner Net, a quarterly publication of the Family Support Network of WNC, includes parents responding to the theme “A Diagnosis … Now What?”
 We were asked to describe issues that came up around our sharing a diagnosis with a child, family, or the community.
 Here’s my little response, which is included in the issue:

 My son Nicholas, now 12 years old, was “pre-diagnosed” with autism by school personnel right around when he turned 3 and formally diagnosed a year later, but my ex-wife and I knew intuitively that he had autism ever since he regressed and lost speech when he was one and a half years old.
 So, essentially, Nicholas has always had the diagnosis of autism.
 And I’ve always been completely open with him about it.

-Certain years — from three to eight or so — were especially difficult ones for Nicholas.
+Certain years — from 3 to 8 or so — were especially difficult ones for Nicholas.
 His frustrations around communication, his social deficits and consequent loneliness, his sensory integration issues, his anxiety, and his severe OCD fears and interests made life hard for him much of the time.